C0nfu5ing-5pring/Pricing-Tables/README.md

 # pricing-table
-This is a project made by me on pricing tables.
+This is a project made by me on pricing tables using CSS flexbox.